Laidback Koror Not Your Typical Tourist Destination

-Noise control laws prohibit music in open spaces accept by special permit and regulates the amount of sound that can be heard from outside an establishment.
+Noise control laws prohibit music in open spaces except by special permit and regulate the amount of sound that can be heard from outside an establishment.
 So you won’t find your ear drums blasted as you walk down the street.

 Businesses close early with midnight being the latest an establishment may remain open.
 Koror has a curfew in the public interest from 0230-0600 Monday-Thursday; 0400-0600 Friday-Sunday.

 Palau is considered a safe destination, still like any place crime and accidents can happen.
 Medical facilities are limited but adequate for most emergencies including dive related ones.
-The most common health and safety concern seems to sunburns.
+The most common health and safety concern seem to sunburn.